RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 >
 >This is an SDE driven by a noise source $$\{W_t\}$$, which is assumed to be a Brownian motion.
 Simulating Langevin dynamics allows us to draw approximate samples from $$\rho^*$$, because the distribution of $$Z_t$$ guarantees to converge to $$\rho^*$$ as $$t \to +\infty$$ under mild conditions.
 >
->We do not need to know much about the theory of SDE at this point.
-The only thing to note that it is the continuous-time limit of the Euler-Maruyama discretization:
+>We do not need to delve deep into SDE theory here.
+The only thing to note that the SDE is the continuous-time limit of the Euler-Maruyama discretization:
 >
 >$$ \hat Z_{t+\epsilon} = Z_t + \epsilon \sigma_t^2 \nabla \log \rho^*(\hat Z_t) + \sqrt{2\epsilon}\sigma_t \xi_t, \quad \xi_i \sim \mathtt{Normal}(0, I), $$
 >